a2cps/qaqc-sample/README.md

 After a scan has been completed, sites export the DICOMs from the scanner[^reproin], zip[^zip] them[^nozip], and then upload the scan[^naming] to TACC[^2].
 The existence of new uploads are monitored with a `cronjob` (see [cronjob.sh](/cronjob.sh)).
 When the cronjob detects a new upload, it submits a job to the `dicom_reader_actor`, which in turn triggers the `dicom_reader_app` to make a copy of DICOMs[^3].

-After a successful copy, the `dicom_reader_actor` then triggers the HeuDiConv actor/app to convert the DICOM files into BIDS.
+After a successful copy, the `dicom_reader_actor` then triggers the HeuDiConv actor/app to convert the DICOM files into BIDS[^sourcedata].
 This app not only runs the `heudiconv` function, but then also takes several steps to clean and check the outputs of that function[^4].

 If the conversion is successful, then the scan will be in a [BIDS](https://bids-specification.readthedocs.io/en/stable/index.html) format and the HeuDiConv actor will trigger more Tapis actors.
 Currently, these include MRIQC[^5], fMRIPrep, QSIprep, and CAT12.